jros00/vibra-backend/readme.md

         brew install ffmpeg

 ### 2. Run this ONCE (sets up the initial db schema in sqllite):

+        First set up a file called super_secret.py under the main folder.
+        Add a string variable: my_ip = ""
+        The string can be empty for installation, but you should save your IP address in this variable when running the server.

         python manage.py makemigrations
         python manage.py migrate